 Attorney General Xavier Becerra weighs in

 On August 22, 2018, Attorney General Xavier Becerra chimed in with a letter addressed to the CCPA’s sponsors, Assemblyman Ed Chau and Senator Robert Hertzberg.
 In the letter, the Becerra sets out his five issues with the CCPA.
 Becerra takes issue with the provision limiting the right of consumers to sue when there has been a data breach that involved their personal information, arguing that this private right of action is too narrow.
 He proposes that the private right of action should allow consumers to seek legal remedies for themselves to protect their own privacy, instead of the “limited right to sue” they are afforded under the CCPA only if they become a victim of a data breach.
 Becerra cautions that this limited private right of action will increase his need for enforcement resources.
-Where the line is ultimately drawn will be informative as business and employers prepare to respond to the enactment of the CCPA and begin to understand the parameters of lawsuits brought by individuals.
+Where the line is ultimately drawn will be informative as businesses and employers prepare to respond to the enactment of the CCPA and begin to understand the parameters of lawsuits brought by individuals.

 Becerra also pushes lawmakers to remove the “unnecessary requirement” that private plaintiffs notify the attorney general before filing data-breach-related claims under the law because the requirement would foster “unnecessary personnel and administrative costs” for the attorney general’s office and “has no purpose as the courts not the Attorney General decide the merits of private lawsuits” and private litigation has no bearing on an attorney general’s enforcement authority.